cybaxx/web-services-cybaxx/README.md

 - Wetfish website

 ## How do I get started?
-Simply paste this curl pipe to bash line in your debian terminal
+Simply paste this curl pipe to bash line in your debian terminal.
 ```bash
 curl -fsSL https://raw.githubusercontent.com/cybaxx/web-services-cybaxx/refs/heads/main/util/wetfish-installer.sh | sudo bash

 ```

 ## I don't trust curl pipe to bash
-fine set it up yourself, install docker and the docker compose plugin
+Fine set it up yourself, install docker and the docker compose plugin as a dependency, see script provided above for any additional deps.

 ```bash
 # install docker and docker-compose-plugin